← Back to Blog Sensory Feeding

 Your child gags at the sight of mashed potato.
 They will only eat foods that are crunchy and dry.
-They refuse anything with a sauce.
+They refuse anything with a sauce or with lumps or bits.
 They can tell if you have changed the brand of their favourite yoghurt, even when it looks identical.
-They don’t like the “bits” in strawberries.
-They inspect every food for the tiniest of blemishes, and if a blemish is found the food is discarded.

 If any of this sounds familiar, you are not alone — and your child is not just being difficult.
 What you are seeing is very likely a sensory processing difference that makes certain foods feel genuinely intolerable.